-VIII.
-Penalty and Citation Policy for posting requirements.
+X. Penalty and Citation Policy for Regulatory and Statutory Requirements.

-AS 18.60.095(g) provides that any employer who violates any of the posting requirements shall be assessed a civil penalty of up to \$7,000 for each violation (this includes recordkeeping violations).
-The following policy and procedure document must also be consulted for an indepth review of these policies: AKOSH 96-9 (CPL 02-00-111 Citation Policy for Paperwork and Written Program Requirement Violations, issued November 27, 1995).
+Any employer who violates any of the posting requirements shall be assessed a civil penalty of up to the maximum in Table S-1 of the Penalties Supplement for each violation (this includes recordkeeping violations).
+The following policy and procedure document must also be consulted for an in-depth review of these policies: AKOSH 96-9 (CPL 02-00-111 Citation Policy for Paperwork and Written Program Requirement Violations, issued November 27, 1995).
 Gravity-Based Penalties (GBPs) for regulatory violations, including posting requirements, shall be reduced for size and history (excluding willful violations, see Chapter 4, Section V, Willful Violations).